Jorgecdl96/Employee-Tracker/README.md

 All companies need to store information in a structured way, and with this project it is possible.

 The Employee-Tracker can help us to see formatted tables showing the departments, roles and employees that one company has.
-Also we can add new departments, roles and employees if it´s the case and finally we are able to change the employees´s role is someone it´s changing of role within the company.
+Also we can add new departments, roles and employees if it´s the case and finally we are able to change the employees´s role if someone it´s changing of role within the company.

 This Project has been built with help of the following technologies: